 Tennis Elbow Therapy

 To summarize, Tennis Elbow is seldom just an elbow problem.
-It’s usually a multi-joint dysfunction feature instability, soft-tissue scarring, potential nerve entrapments and sometimes includes inflammation.
-Simply putting on an elbow brace and taking some NSAIDs will not solve your problem, even if they lessen or alleviate the symptoms.
-A comprensive approach provided by your Santa Rosa sports massage therapist is advised and is necessary if one wants to be confident that the condition won’t return.
+It’s usually a multi-joint dysfunction featuring instability, soft-tissue scarring, potential nerve entrapments and sometimes including inflammation.
+Simply putting on an elbow brace and taking some NSAID’s will not solve your problem, even if they lessen or alleviate the symptoms.
+A comprehensive approach provided by your therapist of whichever stripe is advised and is necessary if one wants to be confident the condition won’t return.